Matrix transposition: continuing learning by doing

 Definition.
 For any matrix its transposed is obtained by putting rows of into columns of .

 Exercise 1.
-See the illustration from https://en.wikipedia.org/wiki/Transpose in Figure 1.
+See Figure 1 borrowed from Wikipedia.
 Based on that illustration, what is the relationship between and

 Exercise 2.
 For the matrix which of the products and exists?
 Find the one(s) that exist.
 Repeat the same for